mintpepper95/KnowledgeIsPower/Atlassian.md

+You get an end point and have to load some data from it and do a load more button

 Two one-hour interviews with engineers.
 The first was where I had to build out a feature according to a brief/mock design, and the second one involved updating a block of code based on verbal instructions.